 I also took myself to Bhaktapur for a few days to get out of the chaos of Kathmandu and it was one of my favourite places I visited in Nepal.
 The ancient royal city is a quiet place and gives perhaps the best idea of what the whole of the Kathmandu Valley would have looked centuries ago.
 The central part of the city is well preserved in the old architecture with cobble stone streets and intricately carved details in the wooden windows and doors.

 You might find yourself spending more time than you think in Kathmandu Valley, I certainly did.
 The chocolate brownies, live music bars, overflowing souvenir and antique shops and laidback people become too comforting to leave.
-But most people leave eventually, either to get trapped in Pokhara (Nepal’s second largest city and a quieter version of Thamel) or get lost in the beauty of the Himalayas.
-Yet, trekking in Nepal tires even the most fit and adventurous type and the comforts of the cafes in Kathmandu will have you dreaming of a freshly baked brownie and chai or any food that isn’t dal bhat soon enough.
+But most people leave eventually, either to get trapped in Pokhara (Nepal’s second-largest city and a quieter version of Thamel) or get lost in the beauty of the Himalayas.
+Yet, trekking in Nepal tires even the fittest and the adventurous type and the comforts of the cafes in Kathmandu will have you dreaming of a freshly baked brownie and chai or any food that isn’t dal bhat soon enough.

 Survival guide for exploring Kathmandu